you're not pretending anymore

 Or maybe Lindsay Lohan was just better at it than the other three actresses.)

 Like this: "I know it may look like I'd become a bitch.
 But, that's only because I was acting like a bitch."
 Cady is what she pretends to be.

 (An aside: maybe I shouldn't have skipped Jawbreaker.
 I was going to watch that in between Heathers and Mean Girls but my daughter Saer wanted to watch Mean Girls with me (and Hayley wandered in to watch it as well) so I skipped ahead.
-Thing it, Cady's transition into "Queen Bee" is more an echo of Fern's transition in Jawbreaker more than Veronica's in Heathers.)
+Thing is, Cady's transition into "Queen Bee" is more an echo of Fern's transition in Jawbreaker than Veronica's in Heathers.)

 And, let's leave it at that.